Baggy green: History

-While respect for the baggy green cap has always been very high, it has grown in stature since the 1990s, chiefly due to the efforts of captains Mark Taylor and Steve Waugh.
+The importance of the baggy green as a symbol grew significantly in the 1990s, chiefly due to the efforts of captains Mark Taylor and Steve Waugh.
 Waugh regularly expressed his belief that the honouring of the traditions of the game was critical to the success of a team: "To be able to partake of these rituals and traditions has meant you have been awarded the highest honour in Australian cricket — you have been selected to play for your country."
+In the early 1990s an unofficial practice emerged among Test players of never replacing their baggy green cap, most notably by Steve Waugh.
+Players only rarely request a replacement cap from Cricket Australia and the increasingly dilapidated state of an ageing baggy green cap is a symbol of seniority amongst the players in the team.